GSR: A Generalized Symbolic Regression Approach

-where $\phi_j(\cdot)$ and $\psi_j(\cdot)$ are the basis functions applied to the feature vector $\mathbf{x}_i$ and the target variable $y_i$, respectively, and $M_{\phi}$ and $M_{\psi}$ are the corresponding number of basis functions involved, respectively.
-In matrix form, the minimization problem described in Equation \eqref{modifiedgoalSR} is equivalent to finding the vectors of coefficients $\boldsymbol{\alpha} = [\alpha_1 \,\cdots\, \alpha_{M_{\phi}}]^T$ and $\boldsymbol{\beta} = [\beta_1 \,\cdots\, \beta_{M_{\psi}}]^T$ such that: where Note that if we examine the minimization problem as expressed in Equation \eqref{min2coeff}, we can indeed minimize $||\mathbf{X}\boldsymbol{\alpha} - \mathbf{Y}\boldsymbol{\beta}||^2$ by simply setting $\boldsymbol{\alpha}^* = 0$ and $\boldsymbol{\beta}^* = 0$ which will not lead to a meaningful solution to our GSR problem.
+where $\phi_j(\cdot)$ and $\psi_j(\cdot)$ are the basis functions applied to the feature vector $\mathbf{x}_i$ and the target variable $y_i$, respectively, $M_{\phi}$ and $M_{\psi}$ denote the corresponding number of basis functions involved, respectively. \mbox{In matrix form,} the minimization problem described in Equation \ref{modifiedgoalSR} is equivalent to finding the vectors of coefficients $\boldsymbol{\alpha} = [\alpha_1 \,\cdots\, \alpha_{M_{\phi}}]^T$ and $\boldsymbol{\beta} = [\beta_1 \,\cdots\, \beta_{M_{\psi}}]^T$ such that: where Note that if we examine the minimization problem as expressed in Equation \ref{min2coeff}, we can indeed minimize $||\mathbf{X}\boldsymbol{\alpha} - \mathbf{Y}\boldsymbol{\beta}||^2$ by simply setting $\boldsymbol{\alpha}^* = 0$ and $\boldsymbol{\beta}^* = 0$ which will not lead to a meaningful solution to our GSR problem.
 In addition, to avoid reaching overly complex mathematical expressions for $f(\cdot)$ and $g(\cdot)$, we are interested in finding sparse solutions for the weight vectors $\boldsymbol{\alpha}^*$ and $\boldsymbol{\beta}^*$ consisting mainly of zeros which results in simple analytical functions containing only the surviving basis functions (i.e. whose corresponding weights are nonzero).
-To this end, we apply $L_1$ regularization, also known as \emph{Lasso regression} \cite{tibshirani1996regression}, by adding a penalty on the $L_1$ norm of the weights vector (i.e. the sum of its absolute values) which leads to sparse solutions with few nonzero coefficients.
+This is closely related to sparse identification of nonlinear dynamics (SINDy) methods \citep{brunton2016discovering}.
+To this end, we apply $L_1$ regularization, also known as \emph{Lasso regression} \citep{tibshirani1996regression}, by adding a penalty on the $L_1$ norm of the weights vector (i.e. the sum of its absolute values) which leads to sparse solutions with few nonzero coefficients.
 In terms of our GSR method, Lasso regression automatically performs basis functions selection from the set of basis functions that are under consideration.